Last updated: July 26, 2024

 In matter of Ethics, Qeios adheres to the guidelines developed by the Committee on Publication Ethics (COPE) – in particular, the Core practices, the Ethical guidelines for peer reviewers, the Journals' Best Practices for ensuring consent for publishing medical case reports, the Principles of Transparency and Best Practice in Scholarly Publishing – and by the International Committee of Medical Journal Editors (ICMJE) – in particular, points II E «Protection of Research Participants», III B «Scientific Misconduct, Expressions of Concern, and Retraction», III D «Overlapping Publications», III L «Clinical Trials», IV A 3 D i «Selection and Description of Participants» from the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals (latest update: May 2022).

 Researchers shall be free to pursue their research activity without being censored.
-At the same time, the scientific community has the moral obligation to prevent any harm arising from said activity or the dissemination of research results.
-The scientific community shall always keep in mind the two guiding principles of research Ethics: beneficence and non-maleficence, i.e. maximising all possible benefits while minimising any unavoidable harms.
+At the same time, the academic community has the moral obligation to prevent any harm arising from said activity or the dissemination of research results.
+The academic community shall always keep in mind the two guiding principles of research Ethics: beneficence and non-maleficence, i.e., maximising all possible benefits while minimising any unavoidable harms.

 Therefore, while conducting their activity in order to advance knowledge in the best interest of the public good, researchers shall use all best endeavours to respect all forms of life – both human and non-human – and our environment.
 Research activity shall comply with all applicable guidelines, laws and regulations, respect the dignity and rights of all parties involved, and not cause any unnecessary harm or suffering, both directly and indirectly.